What do you call it when you know something without using your sense of sight, hearing, touch, taste, or smell?

 Of course, you can try, but you probably won’t be successful.
 It doesn’t work that way.
 If it did, it would be impossible to have gambling in any form.
 It’s not.
 Gambling is a big business that’s getting bigger every year.

-That’s not a graph that suggests psychics and intuitives are going to bring down the lottery business for states any time soon.
+That’s not a graph suggesting psychics and intuitives will bring down the lottery business for states any time soon.

 1. Practice being intuitive